Frederick Douglass Memorial Park: History

-The original 53-acre cemetery was founded in 1935 by undertaker Rodney Dade, business consultant Benjamin Diamond, and lawyer Frederick Bunn, who previously built the adjoining Valhalla Burial Park.
 The Frederick Douglass Memorial Park was managed by African Americans and intended to provide an attractive option for African Americans excluded from segregated cemeteries and facing high burial costs in the vicinity of New York.
 The first burials at the cemetery were on Monday June 10, 1935.
+As of December 31st, 1935, there were 117 interments in the first six months.